 5. How Much Does it Cost to Own a Dog?

 It’s no secret that pets can be expensive, but before you decide if you are ready for a dog, you need to make sure that you can really afford one.
-Getting dog toys means a lot of one-off purchases, so you'll need to save up for the times of day right gear and accessories, times a day but regular maintenance costs need to be considered too.
+Getting dog toys means a lot of one-off purchases, so you'll need to save up for the right gear and accessories,

 Just how much does a dog cost?

 Does $2600 a year sound reasonable?
-This is the average breed of dog yearly cost of owning a dog in Canada.
-When we break that down, it’s about $215 per month.
+This is the average yearly cost of owning a dog in Canada.
+When we break that down, its about $215 per month.
 That’s not an insignificant amount of money but might seem doable.

-According to a survey conducted by Global News, annual expenses pretty much for dogs can vary greatly depending on the needs and health of the pet.
+According to a survey conducted by Global News, annual expenses for dogs can vary greatly depending on the needs and health of the pet.

 Some dog owners spend less than the average yearly cost of raising a dog, but others aren’t as lucky.

-We’re not saying that you need to be a millionaire to own a dog, but it is wise to put aside some money for an emergency fund before you get your new pet ownership.
+We’re not saying that you need to be a millionaire to own a dog, but it is wise to put aside some money for an emergency fund before you get your new pet.

 Pet insurance is another way to mitigate the costs of bills and unexpected incidents.
-Consider your options before you get dog ownership.
+Consider your options before you get a dog.

-These smart financial planning options are better to have and not need, than need and not have, so make sure you are able to plan ahead for advertising fees.
+These smart financial planning options are better to have and not need than need and not have, so make sure you are able to plan ahead.

 6. Puppies Test Your Patience